Let’s be frank, Coronavirus is going to cause a LOT of businesses a LOT of pain.

-- No I meant – “READ IT!” carefully.
-The policy must be written in language that is easy to read and understand.
+- No, I meant – “READ IT!” carefully.
+The policy must be written in a language that is easy to read and understand.
 Anything that is difficult to understand will be interpreted to your BENEFIT and against the Insurance Company.
 Remember that!
 Clear language is very important and has sunk many an insurance company trying to avoid paying out on a policy they wrote.

 - While COVID-19 is a unique and interesting situation, we are confident your policy was written to cover just such an event.

 If you DO NOT have business insurance, you will need to know ask if the company will cover it here forward.
-Paying for a policy only to find out that the thing you were trying to avoid is excluded in the named exclusions in the policy is going to sting bad in your time of need.
+Paying for a policy only to find out that the thing you were trying to avoid is excluded in the named exclusions in the policy is going to sting badly in your time of need.

 However, (big but here) if such a closure occurs, as it now has in most U.S. communities, governments often offer relief programs.
 Concerning COVID-19, the federal government has passed protections to extend benefits to support employers faced with hard economic times and employees whose job security is now uncertain.
 Local, state and federal government agencies have released information about small business loans and disaster assistant loans that can help when disasters like these strike.